Leo-rojo/iQoE_Dataset_and_Code/readme.md

 calculate PSNR, SSIM, VMAF, and other metrics.
 The computation of the quantization parameter leverages ffmpeg-debug-qp<sup>8</sup>.
 The creation of video chunks uses MP4Box<sup>9</sup>.
 The experiments with baseline model L require installation of BiQPS<sup>10</sup>.
 The experiments with baseline model P require installation of ITU-T Rec.
-P.1203 Standalone Implementation<sup>11</sup>.
+P.1203 Standalone Implementation<sup>11</sup> (we used the version 1.8.3 which is compliant with Python 3.7).
 Reproduction of our subjective studies from scratch involves deployment of the iQoE website developed in HTML, JavaScript, and CSS.

 ### Evaluation and expected results